CtrlK

 Distinctiveness Conflict Risk

-'ActiveProspect' as a product name provides some distinctiveness, but the generic actions ('manage data, records, automate workflows') could easily overlap with any other integration or data management skill.
-Only the brand name prevents a score of 1.
+'ActiveProspect' is a distinctive brand name that reduces conflict risk, but the generic actions ('manage data, records, automate workflows') could overlap with many other integration or data management skills.
+The description doesn't clearly carve out a unique niche beyond the brand name.

 2 / 3